Western Data Center Pulse

 Key Questions

-What is the Utah legislature studying about data centers?
+What is the Utah legislature studying regarding data centers?

-The Utah legislature is formally examining the impacts of data centers on wildlife, water, and air quality, which may lead to new regulations.
-This study reflects growing concerns over environmental effects in the state.
+The legislature is formally examining impacts on wildlife, water, and air quality, which could lead to new regulations.
+This signals a shift toward greater oversight of the industry.

-What is the controversy surrounding the Stratos Project in Box Elder County?
+What is the current status of the Stratos Project in Box Elder County?

 Utah legislature is formally studying data center impacts on wildlife, water, and air, signaling potential new regulations.
-Iron County has imposed a 180-day pause on data center projects due to resident concerns.
-The Stratos Project in Box Elder County (backed by Kevin O'Leary) continues to face local opposition and governor criticism; Governor Cox explicitly rejected the 100% natural gas plan.
+Iron County has imposed a 180-day pause.
+The Stratos Project in Box Elder County (backed by Kevin O'Leary) continues to face local opposition; Governor Cox issued an executive order to raise the bar for data centers and rejected the 100% natural gas plan.
+A referendum to block the project was rejected, and opponents are now heading to court.
+O'Leary has directly addressed the backlash, doubling down on self-generation and water efficiency, and has now halved the planned campus size in response to community pressure.
 A bankrupt gas pipeline is being revived to power the project.

 Sources (1)